kaplanz/kap-16/spec/README.md

 Additionally, the argument registers may optionally be used to return data from a procedure.
 This should be outlined specifically in by the procedure's author.

-### Unnamed Registers
+### General Registers

-The unnamed registers, R4 to R12, do not have a designated use.
+The general registers, G0 to G8, also known as R4 to R12, do not have any special use.
-As general purpose registers, their usage within a program is up to the programmer.
+Rather, as general purpose registers their usage within a program is up to the programmer.
-However, it is important to note that if they are modified in a procedure, the previous values must be restored by the callee.
+It is important to note that if they are modified within in a procedure, the previous values must be restored by the callee before returning.
 To easily save and restored a register's value, use the [`PUSH`](./inst/PUSH.md) and [`POP`](./inst/POP.md) instructions respectively.

 ### Stack Pointer